devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 Escalation chains options
 I have it send a single text to my phone.
 I could get it to text every minute until resolved, call me, send an email, whatever.
-Escalation chain = chain of actions to escalate the alert.